Paddington (film): Video game

-A video game based on the film, titled Paddington: Adventures in London, was released on 11 August 2015 for Nintendo 3DS and is published by Humongous Entertainment through their Kids' Mania label.
+A video game based on the film, titled Paddington: Adventures in London, was released on 11 August 2015 for Nintendo 3DS and is published by Anuman Interactive through their Kids' Mania label.

 Home media

 Paddington was released on Blu-ray, DVD and streaming on 23 March 2015 in the UK, and on 28 April 2015 in the United States by The Weinstein Company Home Entertainment.

 Reception

 Classification

 In November 2014, the British Board of Film Classification (BBFC) gave the film a PG certificate for its UK release and advised parents that the film contained "dangerous behaviour, mild threat, mild sex references [and] mild bad language."
 Paul King, the film's director, told BBC reporter Tim Muffett: "I'm not surprised about that [the PG certificate] but I don't think it's a PG for sexiness.
 That I would find very odd."
 Paddington's creator, Michael Bond, said he was "totally amazed" at the BBFC's advice.
 After the film's distributor challenged the certification, the BBFC revised the wording of its parental guidance, replacing "mild sex references" with "innuendo".
 It also further qualified the "mild bad language" as "infrequent", saying it referred to "a single mumbled use of 'bloody'."